 "You are the light of the world.
 A city set on a hill cannot be hidden; nor does anyone light a lamp and put it under a basket, but on the lampstand, and it gives light to all who are in the house.
 Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven."

 Our Salt & Light group consists of college, post-college and working young adults.
-We regularly meet throughout each month at various times and locations alternating between large group and small groups, growing in our relationships with God and encouraging one another by sharing, study, support, and serving with study discussions and activities.
+We regularly meet throughout each month at various times and locations either as a large group or small group, growing in our relationships with God and encouraging one another by sharing, study, support, and serving with study discussions and activities.
 "For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them."
 For more information email the group coordinator: Cindy Chu